-Section 1.5 of this document specifies several terms, which are not or not fully in this sense used in other areas.
-The terms to be used in this sense are indicated by capitalization and italicization throughout this document.
+Section 1.5 of this document specifies several terms, which are not used or not fully in this sense used in other areas.
+In this document, terms used in this sence are always capitalized and are written in italics.

 1.2 Document Name and Identification